LucaNagel/mri_rf_pulse_sim_tool/README.md

 # calc_pulse_tool
 This tool is a GUI built in matlab's appdesigner.
-It uses  **[Brian Hargreave's Bloch Simulator](http://mrsrl.stanford.edu/~brian/blochsim/)** to perform Bloch simulations of RF pulses used in MRI.
+It uses  **[Brian Hargreaves' Bloch Simulator](http://mrsrl.stanford.edu/~brian/blochsim/)** to perform Bloch simulations of RF pulses used in MRI.
 The tool also provides the option to simulate inhomogeneous B1 excitation fields as well as repeated excitations (bSSFP).

 ## Installation:
 ### Dependencies: